 d) Urban forestry

-12. The National Forest Policy, 1988, emphasizes the importance of which type of forests for maintaining ecological balance.
+12. The National Forest Policy, 1988, emphasises the importance of which type of forests for maintaining ecological balance.

 a) Industrial forests